 How to Set Up a Password-less SSH Login

 Setting up passwordless SSH logins is a great way to speed up connections to regularly accessed remote Macs and unix boxes.
-Because OS X doesn’t include the ssh-copy-id command, you will have to use cat or scp to copy over your ssh key.
+Because not all versions of Mac OS X include the ssh-copy-id command, you may have to use cat or scp to copy over your ssh key.
 This is how to set everything up, it only takes a minute or so.

 First, on the local machine you will want to generate a secure SSH key:

 Walk through the key generator and set a password, the key file by default goes into ~/.ssh/id_rsa